The Santa Cruz Model H

 1979 production 13-fret model with original headstock

-That said, they've made maybe 25 custom 13 frets with deep bodies since then.
+That said, they made maybe 25 custom 13 frets with the true deep bodies during the 80s and 90s.
 People liked the sound of that original design, which is part of why Richard was finally willing to go back to it.
-There was a reason for quirkiness like 13 frets and so on!
+There was a reason for 13 frets, the depth, and the layout of the top!

 1st Tony Rice model, cedar top, in progress